 Picture 2: GIN index with a posting list

-One thing worth to mention is that items of a posting list are sorted by the TID in ascending order.
-In other words, arrows from the TIDs of particular posting list do not cross each other.
+The items in a posting list are sorted by the TID in ascending order.
+In other words, arrows from the TIDs of a particular posting list do not cross each other.

 Posting Tree

-If too many rows having the same value of the indexed attribute are inserted, multiple pages are allocated for the TIDs and these constitute so called posting tree.
+If too many rows which all have the same value of the indexed attribute are inserted, multiple pages are allocated for the TIDs and these constitute a so-called posting tree.

 Picture 3: GIN index with a posting tree

-The posting tree is a separate B-tree structure stored on pages of the GIN index, where TID of the indexed row is used as a key – this way we can easily maintain the TIDs sorted as we do in posting list.
+The posting tree is a separate B-tree structure stored on pages of the GIN index, where the TID of the indexed row is used as a key - this way we can easily maintain the TIDs sorted, as we do in a posting list.

-Compared to the standard B-tree, the posting tree is a little bit simplified:
+Compared to a standard B-tree, a posting tree is a little bit simpler:

-- Page of the posting tree is a little bit different from the page that the entry tree uses.
+• The page of the posting tree is a little bit different from the page that the entry tree uses.
 While the usual page format (used for both heap and index tuples) is designed to accommodate tuples of variable size (because key size is not constant in general), the posting tree page is always used for the same type (the TID) and therefore the key size is constant.
-Thus content of the posting tree page becomes array of constant-sized values, where the first item is reserved to keep the maximum TID value for the whole page.
+Thus, the content of the posting tree page becomes an array of constant-sized values, where the first item is reserved to keep the maximum TID value for the whole page.

-Exactly one index tuple of the entry tree (i.e. the “main tree”) points to particular posting tree.
-That means, there can be many posting trees in a single GIN index, each representing specific key value.
-Specific feature of the GIN index is that a single table row can be referenced by multiple (or many) TIDs, each located in different posting
+Exactly one index tuple of the entry tree (i.e. the "main tree") points to a particular posting tree.
+That means there can be many posting trees in a single GIN index, each representing a specific key value.
+A specific feature of the GIN index is that a single table row can be referenced by multiple (or many) TIDs, each located in a different posting list/tree.